lmondada/dphil-thesis/content/03_compiler/_index.md

 transformation algorithms that can then be leveraged across a wide range of applications and hardware targets.

-From a formal point of view, GTS endow quantum compilation with well-defined semantics and strong theoretical foundations @Lack2005.
+From a formal point of view, GTSs endow quantum compilation with well-defined semantics and strong theoretical foundations @Lack2005.
 Just as importantly, they establish a practical, purely declarative framework in which compiler transformations can be defined, debugged